Mick Peter (b. 1974 in Berlin, Germany) lives and works in Glasgow, Scotland.

 The Regenerators: Publication Launch & Artist Talk

-The Regenerators is commissioned by Glasgow International, and supported by EventScotland as part of the Scottish Government’s Year of Young People 2018, Clyde Gateway, Festival 2018, Matic Media & Glasgow School of Art’s Widening Participation Department.
+The Regenerators is commissioned by Glasgow International, Year of Young People 2018 and Festival 2018 — the cultural programme of the Glasgow 2018 European Championship.
+Supported by Clyde Gateway and Glasgow School of Art’s Widening Participation Department.

 Free, booking required.
 Book via Eventbrite.